You Live With A Teacher When (Teacher Humour)

-- During the school year, they have two moods: complete exhaustion or super stressed.
+- During the school year, they have two moods: completely exhausted or super stressed.

-- Every time they leave the house the morning they take more bags with them, than moving day.
+- Every time they leave the house in the morning, they take more bags with them than on a moving day.

-- When their friends come over they speak in a secret language using words like Behaviour Plan, IEP, Duty, Supervision, Success Criteria, Anchor Charts.
+- When their friends come over, they speak in a secret language using words like Behaviour Plan, IEP, Duty, Supervision, Success Criteria, and Anchor Charts.

-- They complain about not being able to go to the washroom during the day – even though they really needed to.
+- They complain about being unable to go to the washroom during the day – even though they really had to.

-- They are only able to take vacations three times a year: Christmas Break, Spring Break and Summer Holidays.
+- They can only take vacations three times a year: Christmas Break, Spring Break and Summer Holidays.

 - They leave the house looking clean and proper and return covered in dust, chalk, vomit, whiteboard marker, pen ink or paint.

 If the person you live with matches most of these descriptions, congratulations, you live with a teacher!